-1 The contract resulted from a Request for Quotations issued by the government on 16 August 2013 (R4, tabs 3, 4).
+1 The contract resulted from a Request for Quotations issued by the government on 3 June 2013 (R4, tabs 3, 4).

-2 Statement of Facts ¶ 1 of our decision on the government's motion for summary judgment (Capy Machine Shop, Inc., ASBCA No. 59085, 14-1 BCA ¶ 35,783), erroneously stated that the contract was for 27 splice fairings.
-The contract was for 18 fairings, one of which was a first article.
-(R4, tab 1)

-- (a)(1) The Government may...terminate this contract in whole or in part if the Contractor fails to- - (i) Deliver the supplies or to perform the services within the time specified in this contract or any extension; - (ii) Makes progress, so as to endanger performance of this contract...; or - (iii) Perform any of the other provisions of this contract....
+(i) Deliver the supplies or to perform the services within the time specified in this contract or any extension;

+(ii) Makes progress, so as to endanger performance of this contract...; or

+(iii) Perform any of the other provisions of this contract....

-(R4, tab 1 at 23)
+(R4, tab 1 at 18)